GammaTechMK/gamma_smart_pagination/README.md

 ## How to use

-Simply create a `GammaSmartPagination` widget, and pass the required params:
+Simply create a `GammaSmartPagination` widget, and pass the required params.
+(Keep in mind that `GammaSmartPagination` is actually a `SingleChildScrollView`, so be mindful to not have unbounded height in the parent widget)

 ```dart
 class ExampleApp extends StatefulWidget {